Offbeatmammal/AU_Postcode_Map/README.md

 # AU_Postcode_Map
 Display an interactive map of Australian Postcodes

 This code is an example of one way to use publicly available data and tools to display an interactive map of Australia showing suburbs for each postcode.
+Have a look at it [in action](https://obm.one/map/index.html) (can take a few seconds to load if data isn't currently cached).

 Aquire the data
 ===============